A FANTASTIC 1st YEAR FOR SAXWORLD!

 With these objectives in mind SaxWorld was born, in September 2021, and I am very pleased to report to you that our first year has been just phenomenal!

 Saxophone Ensembles are unique, in sound but also with regard to the ever expanding repertoire that is being written for this fabulous family of Instruments.
-Do get in touch if you would like to become a part of SaxWorld.

 Janet Nelson - SaxWorld Events Coordinator